Create a Killer Resume and Cover Letter

 Recruiters are tasked with finding the perfect resume for whatever job opportunities they are working on.
 Hiring managers depend on recruiters to send only the most qualified candidates.

-Recruiters eliminate resumes not only on content but also on how they look.
-If they are poorly formatted, too short or really ugly content almost doesn’t matter.
+Recruiters eliminate resumes based on content and appearance.
+If they are poorly formatted, too short, or really ugly, content almost doesn’t matter.

-Likewise, any resume with spelling errors, grammatical errors, or resumes that were not an exact fit will be eliminated as well.
+Likewise, any resume with spelling or grammatical errors or that was not an exact fit will be eliminated.

-By the end of the process, recruiters wind up with only a handful of candidates.
-Was it possible that they missed the most qualified person because they eliminated all of the ugly resumes?
+By the end of the process, recruiters have only a handful of candidates.
+Was it possible that they missed the most qualified person because they eliminated all the ugly resumes?

 Absolutely.
 That’s why presentation, format, and content are all equally important.

 You’ve probably heard hundreds of times that your resume is the most important document in your job search (because it is).
-But if you want to stand out from the competition, you need more than a great-looking resume.
+But if you want to stand out, you need more than a great-looking resume.
 In the end, only qualified candidates will get called for an interview.

 Resume to Referral